jo-hoe/youtube-upload-cli/README.md

 To create it you should expose the port 8080.
 This can be done by adding `-p 8080:8080` to the command above.
 After you can access <localhost:8080> to perform the authentication.

+## Caveats

+### Youtube Upload Limit

+Youtube limits the amount of calls you can do per day.
+One upload counts for 1.600 credit.
+And the default quota is 10.000 credits.
+It works out to ~6 video uploads per day.
+You can checkout your current quota [here](https://console.cloud.google.com/apis/api/youtube.googleapis.com/quotas).
+One may apply for a quota increase [here](https://support.google.com/youtube/contact/yt_api_form?hl=en-GB).